Part 2

 “Eh … no reason.
 Just like to play these things out in my head.”

-A middle-aged woman bedecked in turquoise jewelry and a feather in her hair stood at the entrance to the interpretive center.
+A middle-aged woman bedecked in turquoise jewelry stood at the entrance to the interpretive center.
 “Hi, Mr. Owen … glad to see you back,” she said like she wasn’t at all.
 “Nice top hat.
 You got a rabbit in there?”

 “Magic is for later, Tallulah.
 We were promised a tour.”